 435' x 58' 5" x 32' 8"

 Albert Cross 1965

 On September 9, 1941 requisitioned by the Imperial Japanese Navy (IJN).
-On September 15, 1941 arrives at Harima shipyard and converted into a mine layer completed on October 31, 1941.
+On September 15, 1941 arrives Harima shipyard and converted into a mine layer and armed with a deck gun with the conversion completed October 31, 1941.
 Registered in the Kure Naval District.
 Captain Ishido Yuzo is appointed Commanding Officer and assigned to the Fourth Fleet, Mine Division 19 along with minelayer Okinoshima and Tokiwa.

 CombinedFleet - IJN Auxiliary Minelayer TENYO MARU Tabular Record of Movement